 As a result of the investigation, Prince George's County police confirmed that Vanderpool was HIV positive.

-Vanderpool is charged with transfer of HIV to another, first- and second-degree rape, second-degree assault, fourth-degree sex act, reckless endangerment, and several counts of misconduct in office, according indictment documents.
-He's being held without bond at the Department of Corrections.
+Vanderpool is charged with transfer of HIV to another, first- and second-degree rape, second-degree assault, fourth-degree sex act, reckless endangerment, and several counts of misconduct in office, according to indictment documents.

 Police said Vanderpool later resigned from the Fairmount Heights Police Department.
 He submitted his resignation dated Nov.
 18 to be effective Nov.
 23.